1. Home

 Elevation Data Adjustment

-This optional section allows the user to adjust the survey points data elevation values if the elevation data is in a different unit system or needs to have a datum adjustment.
+This section allows the user to adjust the survey points data elevation values if the elevation data is in a different unit system or needs to have a datum adjustment.

 Duplicate Point Removal